thelonious/kld-array-iterators/README.md

 Subset Iterator
 ---------------
 A walk of all of the non-empty subsets of the provided args or array.
-This iterator does not support arguments that are iterators.

     new SubsetIterator(1, 2, 3, 4).forEach(function(value) {
         console.log(value);